nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_8_line_joinempty.md

-# Hourly distribution of No agents Calls
+# Hourly distribution of No Agents Calls

 *Hourly Distribution No Agents Calls* for the selected queues in the set working hours.